vict-shevchenko/reactive-mobx-form/README.md

 # reactive-mobx-form  [![npm version](https://badge.fury.io/js/reactive-mobx-form.svg)](https://badge.fury.io/js/reactive-mobx-form)
 Forms library for React+MobX application.
 Under the hood it uses efficient MobX observable mechanizm, that allows tracking changes in form fields and rerender only things that have changed.
 This makes developer a feeling of working with 2-way databinding and reduces much boilerplate code needed to handle input events in 1-way data flow environment.

 The library is inspired by [Angular Reactive Forms](https://angular.io/guide/reactive-forms) and [Redux Form](http://redux-form.com).
-It has simalar syntax to Redux Form, because of concept that are neutural to React world.
+It has similar syntax to Redux Form, because of concept that are natural to React world.
 So if you previously had experience with it, it will be easy for you to start using `reactive-mobx-form`.
 But still one of the goals of this library is to be simple in usage for everyone.

+## Note on versions
+0.7.5 - is a stable version for usage in environments with any version of React but MobX < 4. ([Map in MobX](https://github.com/mobxjs/mobx/blob/e17c47833d1812eee6d77914be890aa41e4b7908/CHANGELOG.md#breaking-changes-1))
+0.9.0 - is a stable version for React > 16.3, and MobX > 4(5) (mobx-react > 5.2.0).
+[See changelog for updates](https://github.com/vict-shevchenko/reactive-mobx-form/blob/master/CHANGELOG.md) This version will be mainly developed

 ## Documentation
 [Examples](https://vict-shevchenko.github.io/reactive-mobx-form) can be found here.
 Documentation is under development, but you already can see some code and usage